yarden-livnat/cg/README.md

 jspm install
 ```

-### Running CommonGround
+## Running CommonGround
-Start the server
+1. Start the server
 ```
-cd server;
+cd server
-CG_DIR=<path-to-your-cg.sqlite> node server.js   // or add CG_DIR to your environment
+CG_DIR=<path-to-the-db-directory> node server.js   // or add CG_DIR to your environment.
 ```
-Open a browser and point it to localhost:4000
+2. Open a browser and point it to localhost:4000

 ## User Interactions
 tdb

+### Database schema

+tbd